 Tips for making the perfect caipirinha

 - Bitter?
 No, thanks.
-To avoid a bitter taste in your drink, cut the lime in half, lengthwise, remove the pith from the middle, and cut it into quarters.
+To avoid a bitter taste in your drink, cut the lime into quarters and remove the pith from the middle.

 - Caipirinha, sweet caipirinha!
 The last step to preparing the perfect caipirinha is to place the lime pieces with the flesh up, cover them with sugar, and press them rather than muddling to release the juice.

 - Rule of thirds!
 If you’re preparing caipirinha for a group of people, follow the rule of thirds: 1 part of the jar filled with lime, 1 part with ice cubes, and 1 part with cachaça.

 This Brazilian cocktail is easy-peasy to prepare.
 Once you have the ingredients for this caipirinha recipe, you could be sipping your drink in less than 5 minutes.